-OCTA provides public transportation services to seniors through two major programs, Senior Mobility Program (SMP) and OC ACCESS (ADA paratransit).
+OCTA provides public transportation services to older adults through two major programs, Senior Mobility Program (SMP) and OC ACCESS (ADA paratransit).
 OC ACCESS is a shared-ride service that is available to qualified applicants whose physical or cognitive limitations prevent them from utilizing the regular OC Bus fixed-route service.
-Through the OC Go Fare Stabilization Program, OCTA provides fare discounts for seniors and persons with disabilities.
-OCTA also introduced a new ride-share pilot program - OC Flex - in certain Orange County cities, which may be more appealable to seniors than Uber or Lyft.
+Through the OC Go Fare Stabilization Program, OCTA provides fare discounts for older adults and persons with disabilities.
+OCTA also introduced a new ride-share pilot program - OC Flex - in certain Orange County cities, which may be more appealable to older adults than Uber or Lyft.